 Resident permit schemes help you to park in the roads near to where you live if you have limited or no off-street parking.
 This particularly helps in areas that have a lot of commuter parking.

-Chelmsford City Council manage the resident parking scheme for the South East Parking Partnership (SEPP), which also includes:
+Chelmsford City Council manage the resident parking scheme for the South Essex Parking Partnership (SEPP), which also includes:

 The scheme covers several different parking zones.
 You can buy a number of different permits and tickets to allow you and your visitors to park.
 However, we do not normally include new developments or converted properties, and the scheme does not specifically allocate a parking place outside your own property.